 Trucks and trailers are always inspected before transport prior to loading for any sharp edges and malfunctioning gates etc. to ensure that animals do not get hurt.
 The outside of the trailer is clean and presentable, the inside is clean, disinfected and bedded with clean and dry bedding.
-The drivers are familiar with good animal care and observation practices and how to load and unload animals properly per the BQA master cattle transporters guide.
+PEAK drivers drivers are familiar with good animal care and observation practices and how to load and unload animals properly per the BQA master cattle transporters guide.
+PEAK drivers annually review the highlights of the BQA MCTG.

 All trailers are designed with non-slip floors.
 The loading facilities at PEAK sites are designed so that it is possible to load or unload the bulls safely based on trailer type.
 Both portable and permanent loading chutes may be used depending on facility.
 The loading facilities are designed in a way that allows good loading and unloading practices and are used with minimal stress on the animals.